thzandvl/microhack-sap-data/DataFlowConfig.md

 )
 ```
 > Note: Ensure the SQL Script is attached to your SQL Pool.
 By default it will be connected to the 'builtin' SQL pool of Synapse.

 ><img src="images/synapsews/connectToPool.jpg">

+Make sure to run all the scripts in order to create the tables.

 # Implement the SalesOrderHeaders Pipeline